 iFixit is a global community of people helping each other repair things.
 The online site offers free wiki-like repair manuals for consumer electronics, and troubleshooting technicians.
 It also sells parts.
 Today it helps thousands of people do DIY every day – filling the ecosystem hole that companies like Apple create by manufacturing devices without an end-of-life maintenance and disposal strategy.

-From a Mac to a games console to a car, iFixit currently offers over 950,000 solutions in 25,000 free manuals to over 7,400 devices – in English, German, Spanish, French, Italian, Dutch, Portuguese, Russian, Turkish, Chinese and Japanese.
+From a Mac to a games console to a car, iFixit currently offers over 168,019 solutions in 65,839 free manuals to over 30,676 devices – in English, German, Spanish, French, Italian, Dutch, Portuguese, Russian, Turkish, Chinese, Korean and Japanese.
 A quick search through the Answers forum throws up questions like, “Why is my rear wheel hub chattering when coasting?” and “Why is my phone draining so quickly?”
 (A universal sign of the times.)
-Video tutorials teach you how to fix a shattered iPad glass or microsoldering 101.
+Video tutorials teach you how to fix a shattered iPhone screen or Amazon Echo Frames teardown.

 “Technology will make life on Earth better, if we take the care to do it right,” explains Wiens, who knows that taking things apart and putting them back together connects us to our things and can halt our slide to a totally disposable culture.
 He doesn’t just want to turn us into DIY repairmen superheroes, but also educate the world about e-waste.